h5py/h5py/lzf/README.txt

 It can also be built as a shared library, although you will have to install the resulting library somewhere the runtime linker can find it:

-    $ gcc -02 -lhdf5 -fPIC -shared lzf/*.c lzf_filter.c -o liblzf_filter.so
+    $ gcc -O2 -lhdf5 -fPIC -shared lzf/*.c lzf_filter.c -o liblzf_filter.so

-This filter has not been tested with C++ code.
+A similar procedure should be used for building C++ code.
 As in these examples, using option -O1 or higher is strongly recommended for increased performance.

 Contact